Body

 Purpose

 The Student Org Payment Request process aims to align with University/System policies and mitigate longstanding financial issues.
-This shift to a more controlled and monitored system of financials will allow student organizations to manage their funds better and eliminate the possibility of incorrect/inappropriate transactions leading to deficits and violations of university policy and the IRS code.
+This shift to a more controlled and monitored financial system allows student organizations to manage their funds better and eliminate the possibility of incorrect and inappropriate transactions leading to deficits and violations of university policy and the IRS code.

 Policies to Know